Savana Signatures

 Postnatal Care (PNC) Model:

-Created comprehensive training manuals and job aids for midwives covering:
+Comprehensive training manuals and job aids were developed for midwives, covering:

 Both models were supported by:

-- Developing facility-specific implementation plans accounting for patient flow and staffing and
+• Developing facility-specific implementation plans accounting for patient flow and staffing.

 While the intervention demonstrated modest knowledge improvements (4/5 metrics increased) and a 12% rise in contraceptive intentions at CWCs, reported modern contraceptive uptake paradoxically declined by 5-13% across sites – a result potentially influenced by survey design flaws yielding baseline figures exceeding regional norms.
 Implementation quality varied significantly, with PNC sites showing stronger protocol adherence than CWC locations.
 The program’s ultimate decision against scale-up reflected both operational findings and fundamental reassessment of postpartum family planning’s impact potential given high natural insusceptibility periods.